-The scheme of LIVE 3D facility is shown in Fig. 5.88.
+The scheme of LIVE 3D facility is shown in Fig. 5.81.
 The test vessel with the inner diameter of 1 m and a wall thickness of about 25 mm simulates the hemispherical lower plenum of a reactor pressure vessel of a PWR in 1:5 scale.
 The test vessel material is stainless steel.
 The test vessel is enclosed with a second vessel to represent a cooling channel to investigate the influence of different external cooling conditions on the melt pool behaviour.
 Cooling air or water flows in at the bottom and flows out via a side outlet at the top of the cooling vessel.
 The cooling vessel is enclosed with an insulation layer.
 The melt surface can be either maintained as free surface by covering the test vessel with an insulation lid or cooled with a water-cooled lid.
 The lid has several openings for the instrumentations and two opening to allow pouring of the melt centrally or close to the side wall.

-Fig. 5.88 Scheme of the LIVE facility /GAU 11/
+Fig. 5.81 Scheme of the LIVE facility /GAU 11/

-A volumetric heating system has been implemented to model the decay power (Fig. 5.89).
+A volumetric heating system has been implemented to model the decay power (Fig. 5.82).
 It consists of horizontal electrical heating coils, which can be controlled individually to realize homogenous power generation in the melt pool.
 The maximum homogenous heat generation is 29 kW.
 The liquid simulant melt is prepared in an external heating furnace, which can tilt and pour the liquid melt into the test vessel.
 After one test the liquid melt can be extracted back to the heating furnace and the 3D post-test crust profile can be determined.

-Fig. 5.89 Test vessel with the volumetric heating system /GAU 11/ because as a substitute for the oxidic part of corium of the mixture shows comparable physical properties as well as thermodynamic and thermal hydraulic behaviour at melt temperatures in the range around 300 °C. The mixture consists of 80 mol-% KNO3 and 20 mol-% NaNO3 and has a maximum temperature difference between solidus and liquidus of approximately 60 K. This melt composition can be used in the range of 284 °C (liquidus temperature) and 370 °C (chemical dissociation).
-The phase diagram of the mixture is shown in Fig. 5.90.
+In the LIVE experiment the corium melt was substituted by a composition of sodium nitrate NaNO3 and potassium nitrate KNO3.
+The mixture allows a safe technical handling, because as a substitute for the oxidic part of corium of the mixture shows comparable physical properties as well as thermodynamic and thermal hydraulic behaviour at melt temperatures in the range around 300 °C. The mixture consists of 80 mol-% KNO3 and 20 mol-% NaNO3 and has a maximum temperature difference between solidus and liquidus of approximately 60 K. This melt composition can be used in the range of 284 °C (liquidus temperature) and 370 °C (chemical dissociation).
+The phase diagram of the mixture is shown in Fig. 5.83.